 After birth, a doctor's evaluation

 Sometimes analysis of cells or genetic testing

 Before birth, the most severe and lethal form of osteogenesis imperfecta can be detected in pregnant women by an ultrasound Ultrasonography Prenatal testing for genetic disorders and birth defects involves testing a pregnant woman or fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including... read more .

 After birth, doctors base the diagnosis of osteogenesis imperfecta on the symptoms and on a physical examination.

 If the diagnosis is not clear, doctors may remove a sample of skin for examination under a microscope (biopsy) to analyze a type of connective tissue cell (fibroblasts) or they may take a sample of blood to analyze certain genes.

 Treatment of broken bones is similar to that for children who do not have the disorder.
 However, broken bones can become deformed or fail to grow.
 As a result, body growth can become permanently stunted in children with many broken bones, and deformities are common.
 Bones may require stabilization with internal metal rods.

-The following is an English-language resource that may be useful.
+The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.